 - Be judicious when you decide what’s push-worthy.
 Do they need this info right now?

 - Include push notifications in your attribution solution and optimize for best results.

-Push Notifications and Adjust
+Push notifications and Adjust

 Tracking push notifications is effortless with Adjust.
 Once you integrate our SDK and create your unique tracker URLs, you can track the metrics of your push notification campaigns in one unified dashboard.
-To learn about how you can work with hundreds partners to optimize your retargeting and re-engagement campaigns.
+To learn about how you can work with hundreds of partners to optimize your retargeting and re-engagement campaigns.